contagon/handbook/handbook/11-young-women.md

 ### 11.6.2 Young Women with Disabilities

-Class presidencies give special care to young women who have disabilities. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For information about helping these young women, see [disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org/).
+Class presidencies give special care to young women who have disabilities. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For information about helping these young women, see [disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org/); see also [38.8.27](38-church-policies-and-guidelines.md#38827-members-with-disabilities) in this handbook.

 ### 11.6.3 Children and Youth Emblems